Agampreet-Singh/RedRoot/README.md

 ## 🔒 Locked Modules

 These are **not** available in RedRoot Lite.
-Attempting to run them will show a lock screen with instructions to contact the developer.
+Attempting to run them will show a lock screen with instructions to contact the Mr. Agampreet

 - 🔒 SQL Injection Exploitation
 - 🔒 XSS Scanner